jyarbro/SPDevEnvReset/README.md

 I am using this on a SharePoint 2016 environment with Visual Studio 2015.
 I see absolutely no reason why this exact script should not work on other versions of those, going back at least to SP 2010.

 You will need at least PowerShell 4 as the self-elevating commands require that.

+##I'm still having problems deploying!
+This isn't a silver bullet.
+You'll still need to earn your paycheck, unfortunately.
+I wish PowerShell was powerful enough to replace me sometimes.

+If you're having issues related to that StackExchange link above, make sure all your Elements.xml files have the right namespace.
+If you're having other issues, I cannot recommend [SharePoint.StackExchange.com](https://sharepoint.stackexchange.com) enough.
+Start a new thread, and start a discussion here on my repository with your specific issue so I can see if I can integrate the solution into this script.